-The bias-t inductor and current limiting resistor must be selected to be reliable with a short circuit on the antenna feed.
-In cases where the module supplies the voltage via VCC\RF, a higher value resistor will be needed to ensure the module supply inductor is protected.
+The bias-t inductor and current limiting resistor must be selected to be reliable with a short circuit on the antenna feed if no active current limiter is used.
+Our recommended part has a limit of 300 mA.
+A part with a higher current capability will be needed if the short circuit current is as described here.
+This will also be affected by the voltage level of the antenna bias supply due to power dissipation.
+Take the current limit capability of the antenna bias supply into consideration.
+In the case where the module supplies the voltage via VCC\RF, a higher value resistor will be needed to ensure the module supply inductor is protected.
 The current should be limited to below 150 mA at the module supply voltage under short circuit conditions.
-For example, a value of 19 $\Omega$ or more is required at a module supply of 3.3 V to limit short circuit current to 150 mA.
+In this case a value of 17 $\Omega$ or more is required at a module supply of 3 V to limit short circuit current to 150 mA.
 The DC resistance of the bias-t inductor is assumed to be 1-2 $\Omega$ and the module internal feed inductor is assumed to be 1.2 $\Omega$ .